telerik/reporting-docs/designing-reports/connecting-to-data/data-items/how-to-use-the-reportitem.dataobject-property-in-expressions.md

 ---
 title: How to use the ReportItem.DataObject property in expressions
-page_title: How to use the ReportItem.DataObject property in expressions | for Telerik Reporting Documentation
+page_title: How to use the ReportItem.DataObject property in expressions
 description: How to use the ReportItem.DataObject property in expressions
 slug: telerikreporting/designing-reports/connecting-to-data/data-items/how-to-use-the-reportitem.dataobject-property-in-expressions
 tags: how,to,use,the,reportitem.dataobject,property,in,expressions